Here are 18 of my favourite questions children have asked me, and five of my favourite pics

 Q: What is the most interesting place you have ever visited?

 A: Shetland.
-I found it so interesting I went for a holiday and stayed for a decade.
+I found it so interesting I went for a holiday and stayed for ten years.

 Q: What are you good at?